10 things you probably don’t know about Solomon Islands

 8. There have recently been some huge wins for women’s rights

 In the past few years significant achievements have been made within the Solomon Islands Government to bring their legal frameworks in line with international human rights standards.
-Perhaps most excitingly, last year Solomon Islands launched its first ever Family Protection Act.
+Perhaps most excitingly, in 2016, Solomon Islands launched its first ever Family Protection Act.
 For the first time, domestic violence is explicitly outlawed.
 Previously, the only option for women who experienced physical or sexual violence was to charge their partners with assault.
 If the violence wasn’t physical, it was impossible to prosecute.
 This is an encouraging step towards an enabling environment for women’s human rights and gender equality in Solomon Islands.

 In the wake of armed conflict, an Australian-led peacekeeping mission began in the Solomon Islands in 2003, at the request of the Solomon Islands Government.
 Last month, after a 14 year presence, the Regional Assistance Mission to Solomon Islands (RAMSI) officially ended.
 The mission aimed to stabilise the country, support the Government to rebuild and provide resources and aid.
 June 29th is now a public holiday, and the country is once again officially an independent sovereign state with its eyes on sustainable peace.